gox-ai/bulk_streaming_platform_movies_shows_csv/README.md

 ## Running the script :
 1. Clone the repo in your local directory .
 2. Add .env file with API_KEY = 'given apikey from rapidapi'.
-3. Install dependencies using 'npm install' or 'yarn'.
+3. Install dependencies using `npm install` or `yarn` from the root directory in terminal.
 4. Run `node script.js` to generate a csv file with new arrivals data.